Thelema: True Will

-According to Crowley, every individual has a True Will, to be distinguished from the ordinary wants and desires of the ego.
-The True Will is essentially one's "calling" or "purpose" in life.
+According to Crowley, every individual has a True Will, which is to be distinguished from the ordinary wants and desires of the ego.
+True Will is essentially one's "calling" or "purpose" in life.
 "Do what thou wilt shall be the whole of the Law" for Crowley refers not to hedonism, fulfilling everyday desires, but to acting in response to that calling.
 According to Lon Milo DuQuette, a Thelemite is anyone who bases their actions on striving to discover and accomplish their true will, when a person does their True Will, it is like an orbit, their niche in the universal order, and the universe assists them:

-In order for the individual to be able to follow their True Will, the everyday self's socially-instilled inhibitions may have to be overcome via deconditioning.
-Crowley believed that in order to discover the True Will, one had to free the desires of the subconscious mind from the control of the conscious mind, especially the restrictions placed on sexual expression, which he associated with the power of divine creation.
+For the individual to follow their True Will, the everyday self's socially instilled inhibitions may have to be overcome via deconditioning.
+Crowley believed that to discover the True Will, one had to free the desires of the subconscious mind from the control of the conscious mind, especially the restrictions placed on sexual expression, which he associated with the power of divine creation.
 He identified the True Will of each individual with the Holy Guardian Angel, a daimon unique to each individual.
 The spiritual quest to find what you are meant to do and do it is also known in Thelema as the Great Work.